antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 against the latest Android, iOS, or Windows SDK and still run on older versions, as long as you are only calling the APIs that are actually available at runtime.

-Let's look an example.
+Let's look at an example.
 Say you're building an iOS application and you want to run on iOS 13 while still being able to use the latest APIs if you're running on the latest version of iOS.
 Your project file might look like this: